mibs510/openwrt-14.07-ramips-wn575a3-wn529b3/README.md

 Project page: [OpenWRT for WS-WN529B3](http://osmar.gonzal.us/openwrt-ws-wn529b3/) & [OpenWRT for WL-WN575A3](http://osmar.gonzal.us/openwrt-for-wl-wn575a3/)
 # Default IP Address
 192.168.10.1
+# Flashing
+The file `openwrt-14.07-ramips-wn575a3-wn529b3.bin` is not sysupgrade compatible, so neither in LuCI or `sysupgrade` in SSH/CLI will accept this image.
+Instead you will need to flash it via tftpd.
+More can be found [here](https://wiki.openwrt.org/toh/wavlink/wl-wn575a3).
 # What works
-Mostly everything besides being able to change the encryption type on the two radios, it's limited to "No Encryption", "WEP Open System", and "WEP Shared Key"
+Mostly everything besides being able to change the encryption type (via LuCI) on the two radios, it's limited to "No Encryption", "WEP Open System", and "WEP Shared Key"
 # SSH
 SSH is enabled on **port 22**, with a username of **root** and a password of **toor**.
 # Telnet